 Alaa Elwany is an Assistant Professor of Indus. & Sys.
 Eng.
 He is PI in the NASA Early Stage Innovation Grant NNX15AD71G S02.
 He has advised six graduate and four UG students in his additive manufacturing lab.
 He has also hosted high school teachers in summer research experience in manufacturing.

 Natarajan Gautam is a Professor and Associate Department Head for UG Affairs in Industrial and Systems Engineering Department.
 He is a Co-PI in the AFOSR grant “A Holistic Approach to Networked Information Systems Design and Analysis,” 2013-16; Co-PIs: Kumar, Gautam, Shakkottai and Sprintson.

 Michael Johnson is a Professor and an Associate Dean for Faculty Success and Inclusion in the College of Engineering and Professor.
 His research area includes product development, production economics, and advanced manufacturing.
 He has served as a faculty mentor for two students in the LSAMP UG Research Program.
 Through his NSF-Funded research, he has published 2 journal articles 30-31 and 5 conference papers33-34, 43-45with undergraduates as co-authors.

 P.R.
 Kumar is a College of Engineering Chair in Computer Engineering.
 He is a member of the National Academy of Engineering (NAE).
 His Cyberphysical systems (CPS) lab has hosted K-12 school students in visits and employed undergraduate students.
 It had a female high school student as intern; based on her work in the CPS Lab, she has won several awards: the Intel Excellence in Computer Science award, Yale Science and Engineering Award, US Navy Award and The Society of Women Engineers award.

-Chao Ma is an Assistant Professor of Manufacturing and Mechanical Engineering Technology with courtesy appointment in the Mechanical Engineering Department.
+Chao Ma is an Assistant Professor in Manufacturing and Mechanical Engineering Technology with courtesy appointment in the Mechanical Engineering Department.
 He is experienced in advising undergraduates, graduates, and high-school teachers, through projects funded by NSF and Texas A&M University.

 Daniel Ragsdale is the Director of TAMU Cybersecurity Center and Professor of Practice in Computer Sc. & Engineering.
 He is PI on the TAMU cyber-leader scholarship program, recently funded by the NSF.
 He was also the program manager of information innovation office at DARPA for four years.